| The following is the complete

 gland that altered the disease.
 Maybe it did, but there is *no* factual

+evidence.
 I want to emphasize this.
 In an extensive search

 through all ferret-related papers since 1985, not a single published